workadventure/workadventure/docs/maps/api-state.md

 {.alert.alert-info}
 Do not use `persist` for highly dynamic values that have a short life spawn.

+#### Managing access rights to variables

 With `readableBy` and `writableBy`, you control who can read of write in this variable.
 The property accepts a string representing a "tag".
 Anyone having this "tag" can read/write in the variable.

 {.alert.alert-warning}
-`readableBy` and `writableBy` are specific to the public version of WorkAdventure because the notion of tags is not available unless you have an "admin" server (that is not part of the self-hosted version of WorkAdventure).
+`readableBy` and `writableBy` are specific to the "online" version of WorkAdventure because the notion of tags is not available unless you have an "admin" server (that is not part of the self-hosted version of WorkAdventure).

 Finally, the `jsonSchema` property can contain [a complete JSON schema](https://json-schema.org/) to validate the content of the variable.